OpenGammaProject/Open-Gamma-Detector/software/README.md

 ## Ticker

 By connecting a buzzer to the digital pin defined in `BUZZER_PIN` (default is 9: the `RX` pin on the board) and a ground pin, you are set to use the built-in ticker feature.
 Enable the ticker by calling `set ticker <number>` with a number greater than 0, which will be the on-time of the buzzer for each ticker pulse.
 Zero will disable the ticker again.
+A good setting will be somewhere around 1 - 5 milliseconds, e.g. `set ticker 1`.

 You can also change the PWM frequency for your buzzer by changing the `BUZZER_FREQ` variable.
 This can only be done within the Arduino IDE, there is no serial command.